abo-abo/lispy/README.md

   region is active
 - otherwise it's in insert mode

-But if you ask: "what if I want to insert when the point is before/after paren or the region is active?".
-The answer is that you don't want to because of how LISP code is structured, i.e you don't want to write this:
+But if you ask:

+> What if I want to insert when the point is before/after paren or the region is active?

+The answer is that because of the LISP syntax you don't want to write this:

     j(progn
        (forward-char 1))k

+Also, Emacs does nothing special by default when the region is active and you press a normal key, so new commands can be called in that situation.

 ## Features